Chunkwise/chunkwise_local/cdk/README.md

 ⚠️ **Important - Production Configuration** ⚠️:

 - The application is configured for **PRODUCTION** by default, where databases and S3 bucket have `RemovalPolicy.RETAIN` to prevent accidental data loss.
-On stack deletion, these resources will be **RETAINED** and continue to incur costs.
+On data stack deletion, these resources will be **RETAINED** and continue to incur costs.
 Manual cleanup is required for full decommission.
 - For **DEVELOPMENT/TESTING**, set `ENVIRONMENT = "development"` in `config.py` to enable automatic cleanup.

 ## Environment Modes

 ### Production Mode (Default - Current Configuration)

-- ✅ Databases and S3 are **RETAINED** on deletion of the Database and ECS stacks for data protection
+- ✅ Databases and S3 are **RETAINED** on deletion of the Data stack for data protection
 - ✅ Deletion protection enabled on databases
 - ⚠️ Retained resources continue to incur costs
 - ⚠️ Manual cleanup required when fully decommissioning